 Daily water changes

 Everyday, drain a little bit of the tank’s water until there is no more algae in the water.
 This is the fastest and cheapest way to remove algae.
 It gets rid of excessive levels of nitrogen in the water, which is one of the main components of algae growth.
 Ideally, you should be removing and replacing 10% of the water level on a weekly basis, so as not to disrupt the rest of your aquarium.
 It’s important to also check the quality of the water that you’re putting into your aquarium.
 If your new water is high in nitrate or phosphates, it’s not going to have the intended effect you are looking for.
+You can test your tank’s nitrate and phosphate levels all-together with this kit.
 This method only really works well if you have minimal amounts of unwanted algae in your aquarium.
 It won’t help if the algae is already too overgrown.

 Regularly clean your tank